ibm-cloud-docs/power-iaas/modifying-instance.md

    - **Auto-select pool**: Use this option to allow the system to automatically select a storage pool, for the required storage tier, that has sufficient capacity.

    - **Affinity**: Use this option to select an VSI or an existing volume as the affinity object.
 The new volume is created in the same storage pool where the affinity object resides.
-If you are using the VSI as an affinity object, the storage pool that is selected is based on the PMV instance's root (boot) volume.
+If you are using the VSI as an affinity object, the storage pool that is selected is based on the VSI's root (boot) volume.

    - **Anti-affinity**: Use this option to specify one or more existing VSIs or one or more volumes as the anti-affinity objects.
 The new volume is created in a different storage pool than the storage pool where one or more anti-affinity objects reside.